 Family day out

-There is plenty to see and do at Pendennis Castle, and as a family ticket is under £20 it represents good value for money.
+There is plenty to see and do at Pendennis Castle, ticket prices and opening times can be viewed on the English Heritage website.
 Car parking is free, there is a tea room with outstanding sea views and a grassy lawn where you are welcome to eat your picnic.
 The café makes exploring with children easy as they provide a children’s lunchbox, highchairs and a wide selection of Cornish produce suitable for all diets.

 Children will also love the interactive Discovery Centre where you can get some hands-on experience of what it meant to be in the artillery section defending Cornwall’s coastline, and they can run off some energy on the vast lawns inside the castle walls while you relax with a cream tea.
 There are plenty of nooks and crannies to explore; making Pendennis Castle a great way of whiling away a couple of hours of your holiday in sunny or cloudy weather.